bbeckley-hub/pseudoscope/README.md

 If you use PseudoScope in your research, please cite:

 > Beckley, B. (2026).
-PseudoScope: a species‑optimized computational pipeline for rapid and accessible *Pseudomonas aeruginosa* genomic typing and surveillance. *Journal of Open Source Software* (submitted).
+PseudoScope: a species‑optimized computational pipeline for rapid and accessible *Pseudomonas aeruginosa* genomic typing and surveillance. *Journal of yet to add* (In preparaion).

 ```bibtex
 @software{beckley2026pseudoscope,